The online Comment window has expired

 • Default_avatar

-Emma Zavez about 5 years ago
+Emma Zavez over 5 years ago

 I live in midtown Sacramento and fully support the Tenant Protection and Relief Act.
 I am very worried about rent going up and up - the topic comes up all of the time in conversation on how the city is becoming unaffordable.
 I love this place and do not want to be forced out.
 Please limit rent increases so they are affordable for tenants.
 Thank you!